PyO3/pyo3/guide/src/migration.md

 <details open>
 <summary><small>Click to expand</small></summary>

 The type alias `PyObject` (aka `Py<PyAny>`) is often confused with the identically named FFI definition `pyo3::ffi::PyObject`.
-For this reason we are deprecating is usage.
-To migrate simply replace it's usage by the target type `Py<PyAny>`.
+For this reason we are deprecating its usage.
+To migrate simply replace its usage by the target type `Py<PyAny>`.

 </details>